fbghkh1999/EDA_Visualization/README.md

 # data-projects
- work on some datasets  and analyze them
+ work on some datasets(titanic-divar,..)  and analyze them